someparty/someparty/source/articles/2020-09-13-colourful.html.markdown

 [Listen: Brigitte Bardon't - *Pink* @ Bandcamp](https://bardont.bandcamp.com/album/pink "#")

-Toronto's scrappy indie-rock quartet [Roach](https://roachband.bandcamp.com/) has a new single online, pairing the infectious emo-pop tune (and ode to a dead pet) "R.I.P.
+Toronto's scrappy indie rock quartet [Roach](https://roachband.bandcamp.com/) has a new single online, pairing the infectious emo-pop tune (and ode to a dead pet) "R.I.P.
 Soft Serve" with the b-side "Manspreading."

 Roach features vocalist/guitarist Violet DeRege Braga, drummer Carly Harris, guitarist Jackson Seaward, and bassist Tyler Twigger.
 The group released its debut EP, *Taste Test*, in the spring of 2019.
 They also recently appeared as part of the *Black And Loud* compilation from the [Ontario Artists Against Injustice](http://ontarioartistsagainstinjustice.bandcamp.com) group.